 Heart and blood vessel (cardiovascular) disease: When the oestrogen levels decline, there is an increased risk of heart disease.
 Heart disease is the leading cause of death in women as well as in men.
 So it is important to get regular exercise, eat a healthy diet and maintain a normal weight.
-Our doctors advise on how to protect the heart, that is how to reduce the cholesterol and blood pressure levels if they are too high.
+Our homeopathic consultants advise on how to protect the heart, that is how to reduce the cholesterol and blood pressure levels if they are too high.

 Osteoporosis: This condition causes bones to become brittle and weak, leading to an increased risk of fractures.
 During the first few years after menopause, the woman may lose bone density at a rapid rate, increasing the risk of osteoporosis.
 Postmenopausal women with osteoporosis are especially susceptible to fractures of their hips, wrists and spine.

 Weight gain: Many women gain weight during the menopausal transition and after menopause because the metabolism slow down.
 They may need to eat less and exercise more, just to maintain their current weight.

 Need medical help?

 Now book an appointment over a call, or pay online for a confirmed appointment.

 Find Dr Batra’s™ clinic around your locality for a holistic homeopathic treatment.